-Studying and living in a new country, away from your friends and family and potentially speaking a second language can be an extremely distressing time.
+Studying and living in a new country, away from your friends and family and potentially speaking a second language can be an extremely distressing time, particularly during these times of uncertainly and restrictions due to the Covid-19 restrictions.
 You may feel isolated, lonely or anxious.
 You might feel overwhelmed by exam stresses, worried about making friends in a new culture or concerned about money.

 We work with international students throughout the UK from all over the world and know that talking about feelings of stress and anxiety can be difficult.
 We want all students to be able to voice their worries, so that you’re able to find support and to overcome struggles you may face.